 Modifying Florida Alimony Agreements

 For the most part, once an alimony or child support agreement has been set in Florida, there is very little room to change or terminate the agreement without first showing that there is a justification for the change or termination.
+Our florida alimony lawyers provide ypucomplete information of all types of modification and mutual agreements.

 Once a party sufficiently shows a change in circumstances, however, the court will grant the modification.
 Moreover, under Florida Statute § 61.14, a modification order can apply retroactively.
 Retroactive application of alimony means that one party could be required to pay back alimony or the party receiving alimony could be required to reimburse the payor.